simo-bat/Crack_detection/README.md

 L2 and dropout regularization have been used in the first fully connected layer to limit the overfitting.
 Dropout has been used only after the last batch normalization layer to avoid variance shift [3-4].
 Experimentation showed that adding L2 regularization to the convolutional layers does not improve the performances.

-#### Model training

-The network has been trained with a GPU P5000, using Adam optimizer and binary crossentropy loss function.
-The learning rate has been decreased exponentially, from an initial value of 1e-3, with a decay step of 35 and decay rate of 0.92.

-After 10 epochs (batches of 128 images), the train loss is stable around 0.105 and the validation loss is around 0.199, which correspond to a ROC AUC of 0.992 and 0.918 respectively.

-The training of the model is saved in notebook/ModelTraining.

 #### Hyperparameters Tuning

 Hyperparameters tuning is critical to optimize the performance of a neural network and is very time consuming, since there are infinite combinations of hyperparameters that can be tested.
 In this section, the impact of few hyperparameters is summarized, namely learning rate, padding and regularization.

 ##### Learning rate